Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-The Best Bicycle Touring Tires in Detail
+The Best Touring Bike Tires in Detail

 When it comes to the best bicycle touring tires, Schwalbe is one of the top brands in the industry.
 We really like the Marathon Plus HS 440 because it’s built for serious tour riders who want to cross continents on the same set of tires.
 Usually, Schwalbe tires are rated to last several thousand miles, thanks to their anti-aging and flat-less technology.

 The secret to the tire’s longevity is the interior SmartGuard layer.
 At only 5 mm thick, it doesn’t add any weight, but it helps prevent punctures and flats for thousands of miles.
 The tire’s durability also makes it an ideal choice for e-bikes that can ride up to 50 kilometers per hour.